OneRaynyDay/oneraynyday.github.io/_posts/2020-05-03-Analyzing-The-Simplest-C++-Program.md

 ```
 ❯ readelf -e main
-ELF Header:
+ELF Header: ...
-...

-Section Headers:
+Section Headers: ...
-...

-Key to Flags:
+Key to Flags: ...
-...

-Program Headers:
+Program Headers: ...
-...

 Section to Segment mapping:
-  Segment Sections...
+  Segment Sections: ...
 ...

 ```

+In ELF there is a concept of *sections* and *segments*.
+Sections reside within segments, which are contiguous pieces of memory in the runtime of the executable(the pieces may be 0 bytes).
+Some sections may appear in more than one segment and it's because two segments overlap(with the exception of two `LOAD` segments) with those sections in the intersection.
+We'll be going more in-depth on what each of these do throughout the blog.

-If we look at the ELF Header and Program Headers sections, we can get a lot of information about the runtime behavior of the executable, so let's analyze it.
+If we take a look at the ELF Header and Program Headers, we can get a lot of information about the runtime behavior of the executable, so let's analyze it.

 ## ELF Headers